Current foreclosure files are in an interactive, searchable online database on this website. Unofficial documents are also available.

 Foreclosure sale bidding policy

 The Garfield County Public Trustee holds a foreclosure sale every Wednesday at 10:00 a.m. at 109 8th St, Suite 204, Glenwood Springs, CO 81601.
+If you wish to attend a foreclosure sale, please make sure that you are present and registered before 9:45 a.m.
 Garfield County receives beginning bids from the foreclosing lender by 12:00 noon two business days prior to the sale, and will post the beginning bids on our website no later than 10:00 a.m. the day prior to the sale.

-To bid at the foreclosure sale, bidders must submit a registration form prior to the start of the sale.
-Forms are available in the Public Trustee’s office on the day of the sale.
+To bid at the foreclosure sale, bidders must submit a bidder registration form no later than 9:45 a.m. prior to the start of the sale at 10 a.m.
+Bidder registration forms are available in the Public Trustee’s office on the day of the sale.
 No emailed or faxed bidder registration forms will be accepted.
 Anyone wishing to observe the sale will be asked to register on our foreclosure sale sign in sheet.

 No cell phone use is allowed during the sale.
 If a bidder or observer is using a cell phone or is otherwise disruptive during the sale they will be asked to leave.
 If the Public Trustee suspects any kind of fraud, collusion or abuse of the bidding process, she reserves the right to stop the sale and contact the property’s foreclosing attorney to postpone the sale to the following week.
 Bid rigging is a class 5 felony under Colorado law and punishable by up to 3 years in prison and/or a fine up to $100,000.
 Any occurrence of bid rigging will be reported to the Colorado Attorney General’s office for further investigation.
 The Public Trustee also reserves the right to ban abusers of the bidding process from future sales.